Jbyrd126/Pressurized_Water_Assemblies_Or_Better_Known_As_Progressive_Web_Apps/README.md

 <!-- Add screenshots using the following format: -->
 <!-- ![Screenshot alt description](directPathOfScreenshots) -->

-This project was built using Webpack, Babel, and CodeMirror to create a progressive web app text editor themed around cats
+This project was built using Webpack, Babel, and CodeMirror to create a progressive web app text editor with a theme based on an abbreviation of Progressive Web Applications.

 ### Built With